Rheumatic Heart Disease in Children

 How can I help my child live with rheumatic heart disease?

-Your child will need to have regular exams to check on his or her heart.
-He or she may also have repeat diagnostic tests of the heart.
+Your child will need to have regular exams to check on their heart.
+They may also have repeat diagnostic tests of the heart.

 When should I call my child's healthcare provider?